 wear a procedure mask on campus if you cannot stay home,

 avoid contact with members of the vulnerable population,

 Wearing a mask is no longer mandatory in most university settings.
 However, it remains an effective tool in reducing the spread of the COVID-19 virus.

 Consistent with public health guidelines, visitors to Health Services and the Athletic Therapy clinic at the PERFORM Centre must wear a procedure mask at all times.

 Procedure masks remain available at most Concordia building entrances.

-Staff who cannot report for work due to illness – be it COVID-19-related or other – should follow the regular sick-day process of communicating with their supervisor.
+Staff and Faculty members who cannot report for work due to illness – be it COVID-19-related or other – should follow the regular sick-day process of communicating with their supervisor.
 Staff with questions regarding sick days, medical leave, or accommodation requests can contact the HR medical absences team.

 As a Quebec institution, we have several factors to consider in terms of imposing requirements: the epidemiological situation in the province, community support, and the ability to apply a safety measure that is neither mandated by government nor implemented elsewhere, outside of medical settings.

 The decision to remove the mask mandate in public places was made by INSPQ and the Government of Quebec.
 It was based on the epidemiological situation, including the positive effects of high vaccination rates on COVID-19 virulence, as measured through hospitalization data.